-Sometimes you hear the argument that as long as it’s consistent, it doesn’t matter if it’s accurate.
-For example, the argument goes that it doesn’t really matter if your power meter reads 260 watts when you’re actually doing 250 watts.
+Now sometimes you hear the argument that as long as it’s consistent, it doesn’t matter if it’s accurate.
+For example, the argument goes that it doesn’t really matter if your power meter reads 210 watts when you’re actually doing 200 watts.
 Rather, what matters is that you’re producing X watts more than you did a month ago at the same effort.
 And as long as your power meter is stable, reliable and consistent regardless of the conditions, you can accurately monitor your progress.
-This is logical enough, but…

-So you really want a power meter that is both accurate as well as consistent.
+So as you can see, you really want a power meter that is both accurate as well as consistent.
 There is no reason you should settle for anything less.
 Do some research, buy a quality power meter, perform regular zero-offsets, and you should be good.
 As always, please contact us with any questions.
-We’re here to help.
+We’re here to help!